- Do I Really Need SEO?

 - How Does SEO Work?

-- How Do I Improve My Website’s Authority?
+- How Do I Improve My Site’s Authority?

-- Can I Buy Backlinks to Improve My Website’s Authority?
+- Can I Buy Links to Build Site Authority?

-- How Do I Improve My Website’s Relevancy?
+- How Do I Improve My Site’s Relevancy?

-- Can People Find My Site On Google Right Now?
+- Can People Find My Site On Google Now?

-- Do I Need to Hire Someone to Do SEO for Me?
+- Do I Need to Hire an SEO?

-- What Parts of SEO Should I Focus on First?
+- What Parts of SEO Should I Prioritize?

 - What is the ROI of SEO?